Victor 3900: IC implementation

 Leading development was Bogert.
-He was aided by Jay Miner, who would later design coprocessors for the Atari Video Computer System, Atari 8-bit family, and the Amiga.
+He was aided by Jay Miner, who would later design coprocessors for the Atari Video Computer System, Atari 8-bit computers, and Amiga.
 A key part of Victor's design is a multi-digit, 5-line display.
-Had this used the standard solution of the era, Nixie tubes, 105 would have been needed and the price would be too high.
-Friden, Inc. had recently introduced a system using a small cathode ray tube (CRT) display.
+Had this used the standard solution of the era, Nixie tubes, 105 tubes would have been needed and the price would be too high.
+Friden, Inc. had recently introduced a transistorized calculator using a small cathode ray tube (CRT) display.
 Bob Norman purchased a Sony portable television, pulled out the tube, and began adapting it to the calculator role.
 It turned out the magnetic deflection system it used was not up to the task, and the company instead found a suitable electrostatically deflected system of similar size.

 The prototype was running in early 1965 and attention turned to producing the ICs that would replace the printed circuit boards (PCBs) containing dozens of Milliwatt chips.
 This proved a far higher difficulty and budget than anticipated.
 The conversion was carried out by converting one PCBs at a time until 23 new ICs were completed and the prototype was up and running in all-IC form.
 The ICs were much more complex than previous designs, each containing about 300 pMOS transistors, compared to earlier designs with perhaps 12 to 20.
 The result is that the yield was effectively zero.
 Significant remedial work was needed before it reached a usable 20 to 30%.